Communicator of the Year

 The Communicator of the Year award recognises individuals who each year best demonstrate what effective communication looks and sounds like.

-Congratulations to Greg O'Connor who was named the BlacklandPR Communicator of the Year for 2016.
+Congratulations to Nicole McKee who was named the BlacklandPR Communicator of the Year for 2020 for the way she presented her members' case on the contentious issue of firearms law.

 The award recognises the achievements of a communicator in the 12 months prior to the awards announcement.

-The winner is selected by BlacklandPR and students at Massey University’s School of Communication, Journalism, and Marketing, from New Zealanders who have illustrated communication skills at the national level over the previous year.
+The winner is selected by the team at BlacklandPR from New Zealanders who have illustrated communication skills at the national level over the previous year.

 Nominees are ranked out of 10 points for the following communication traits;